Bangkok·Temple Tours

 The most immediately striking feature of every major building in the complex is the multi-tiered roof, covered in glazed ceramic tiles of deep orange, green, and gold.
 These roofs are not purely decorative — they are a visual language.

 The number of roof tiers indicates the rank and sacred status of a building.
 The highest-ranking religious buildings receive three or more tiers.
-The steep angle of the roof is designed to channel rainwater away rapidly in the tropical climate, but it also draws the eye upward — toward the sky and toward the divine.
+The steep angle of the roof channels rainwater away rapidly in the tropical climate but also draws the eye upward — toward the sky and toward the divine.

 The pointed roof finials called Cho Fa — which means sky tassel — represent the Garuda, the mythical eagle that serves as the vehicle of the god Vishnu and the royal symbol of the Thai king.
 Every Cho Fa on every rooftop in the complex is a statement of royal and divine authority.